micromata/JiraRestClient/README.md

     boolean success = restWrapper.testRestConnection(uri, username, password);

-The only Thing to do is to create a JiraRestClient like this:
+After that you can create a JiraRestClient like this:

     JiraRestClient jiraRestClient = new JiraRestClient(uri, username, password);